Steve973/simplex-consensus-protocol/README.md

    notarized blockchain of length `h`, they can finalize all the transactions contained within (and output them to the client).

+## Protocol full reference

+Please see the [full paper][3] that describes this protocol in much more detail.
+For a presentation-friendly version of this description that provides some excellent diagrams that visualize some of these concepts, see the slides [PDF][2].

 ## Q & A

-The protocol description on the (Simplex Blog)[https://simplex.blog] website is thorough, clear, and concise.
+The protocol description on the [Simplex Blog][1] is thorough, clear, and concise.
 Regardless, everyone comes from different backgrounds and different levels of experience, so questions are bound to arise.
 Ben Chan graciously answered a number of questions.

 - **Question 1:** If a player votes for the dummy block, do the other players do anything with that block, or is it simply a throw-away?